AntoninoBonanno/DragDropAnnotate/README.md

         tooltipRotate: "Change the rotation of annotation", //tooltip of rotate button
         buttonRemove: '<i class="fas fa-trash"></i>', //icon or text of remove button
         tooltipRemove: "Remove the annotation", //tooltip of remove button
-        tooltipText: "Text of annotation", //tooltip of annotation text },
+        tooltipText: "Text of annotation", //tooltip of annotation text
+        tooltipTextarea: "Text of annotation", //tooltip of annotation textarea input
+        placeholderTextarea: "Enter Text", //placeholder of annotation textarea input },

     annotationStyle: { //annotation style